shadow-robot/modular_benchmarking_documentation/docs/user_guide/description_package.md

 - worlds
 - scenes
 ```
+You can find a description package [here](https://github.com/ARQ-CRISP/ARQ_common_packages/tree/master/arq_description_common).

 ## Models
 The folder *models* must contain at least all the objects used to compose a world, defined as sdf files.
-It is also **strongly** recommended to add inside the same folder all the objects you want to be able to spawn in gazebo.
+It is also **strongly** recommended adding inside the same folder all the objects you want to be able to spawn in gazebo.
 The minimal directory structure of `models` is the following:
 ```
 models